 The only difference with content curation is you'd be using external facts.
 Ask the content author's in advance for permission to make an infographic using their content if the facts aren't common knowledge or if they're provided by someone else.
 If all goes well, these authors might also share the infographic with their contacts.

 Interviews with experts have many advantages.
 They're perfectly suited to:

 - Provide exclusive content

 - Show you know who is important in the industry

 - Demonstrate how you can lead a discussion

-On the one hand, you can ask exclusive questions in an interview and gain valuable insights.
-On the other hand, the expert you're interviewing expands and strengthens your network.
-A very readable interview with content marketing expert Carsten Rossi from the agency Kamann Rossi was recently published by Christa Goede.
-Her contribution shows just how well such interviews can work.
+On the one hand, you can ask exclusive questions in this way and thus gain unique insights.
+On the other hand, the expert contact complements and strengthens your network.
+Christa Goede published a very readable interview with the expert for content marketing Carsten Rossi from the agency Kamann Rossi.
+Her example shows how well such interviews can work.

 E-books are also great for content curation.
 If you already have several blog articles on a particular topic then publishing them together in an e-book is simple.
 You just need to create the introduction and transitions and add articles from other experts.
 The result is a collection of well-founded sources including your own texts, which are published as a "book" in your name.

 As an example, take a look at the Performance E-Book by RAIDBOXES.
 The team's collective knowledge was pooled in a sort of internal content curation process and includes links to appropriate external sources:

 Books are still THE way to be perceived as an expert.
 Granted, a printed book published by a publishing house will do even more for your reputation but an e-book is already a very good start.